ssbc/go-ssb-room/README.md

 ## Development

-The basics just need a recent version of [Go](https://golang.org). v1.16 and onward should be sufficient.
+To get started, you need a recent version of [Go](https://golang.org). v1.16 and onward should be sufficient.

 To build the server and see a list of it's options, run the following: